MihaiAnca13/waveFunctionCollapse/README.md

 - when a random choice needs to be made, save all other tile options to the stack
 - when a dead end is reached, pop the stack and try the next option
 - an item in the stack contains: the grid, the tile to be collapsed, the possible tiles for that Option

+## Parallelization
+- the backtracking stack is populated only after the workers have made their choices
+- workers are split into 2 stages: tile selection and tile collapsing
+- a minimum distance between tiles chosen by different workers is enforced
+- backtracking still works because workers can't go into unrecoverable states thanks to the distance constrain
+- optional: worker can be killed when choosing a tile that's too close indicating